minoo-analyst/minoo-analyst/README.md

  I am an ambitious, aspiring data analyst.

- Please feel free to look at my projects on the fundamentals of Python tools, E-Commerce and Survey Data Analysis!
+ Please feel free to look at my AWS projects on the fundamentals of Python tools, E-Commerce and Survey Data Analysis!

  More projects coming soon :)